 (d) A person commits an offense if, knowing the character and content of the material, he produces, directs, or promotes a performance that includes sexual conduct by a child younger than 18 years of age.

-The affirmative defenses for Sexual Performance are (1) that the accused person was married to the child at the time, (2) that “the conduct was for a bona fide educational, medical, psychological, psychiatric, judicial, law enforcement, or legislative purpose” and (3) the person is no more than two years older than the child.2
+You may assert any of three affirmative defenses for a prosecution for Sexual Performance by a Child: (1) that the accused person was married to the child at the time, (2) that “the conduct was for a bona fide educational, medical, psychological, psychiatric, judicial, law enforcement, or legislative purpose” or (3) the person is no more than two years older than the child.2

 The penalties for Sexual Performance range from a third degree felony to a first degree felony.
 If you are convicted of a violation of subsection (b), it is punished as a second degree felony, unless the child was younger than 14 years old (so, 13 years old and younger), in which case it is punishable as a first degree felony.3